mangomansikka/Portfolio/README.md

 - In directory examples there is a collection of my artwork.
 - MyAnimations.md contains a collection of animations
 - BadgesIcons.md contains a collection of badges and icons
+- MyArtworks.md contains a collection of other artwork